 - Help developing professional learning communities (PLCs) — Principals may appreciate your support facilitating PLC meetings at their schools, especially during the transition of reopening schools in the fall.
 District leaders should model shared leadership to help principals understand how members of their own staff can share leadership responsibilities.
 You may offer to co-lead PLC meetings alongside principals for the first few months of the new school year to ease the transition back to school.

 - Assistance accessing additional resources — Many school leaders grapple with unmet needs that they simply don’t have the capacity to address on their own.
 One huge need is often funding.
-You can champion principals by advocating for more funding with local and state legislators.
-Additionally, consider how you can facilitate connections with businesses and nonprofits in your area to provide wraparound services for underserved students.
+Also you can champion principals by advocating for more funding with local and state legislators.
+Additionally, consider how you can facilitate connections with businesses .
+Also nonprofits in your area to provide wraparound services for underserved students.

 Do you feel overwhelmed trying to develop a cohesive plan to support principals in the upcoming school year?
 Many districts work with professional education consultants who have experience working with other districts around the country to create and implement a strategic plan.

 Education Consulting Services With the Center for Student Achievement Solutions

 We work to understand the unique challenges your district is facing to match you.
 Also with an educational consultant who has the expert knowledge and experience to meet your needs.
 Our consultants work with district leaders who are:

 - Planning for the return to school in the upcoming year

 - Developing strategic plans for district improvement over the next several years